stoltene2/blog/site/posts/2019-01-22-reflections-on-dependent-type-theory-with-the-little-typer-part-1/index.markdown

       step-factorial)))
 ~~~

-We can determine the type of `step-factorial` to take two Nats as
+Based on the substitution above the type of `step-factorial` will need
-arguments and returns a Nat based on the above usage of `rec-Nat`.
+to take two `Nat`s as arguments and returns a `Nat` based on the above
+usage of `rec-Nat`.

 To see clearly our definition of `step-factorial`, `rec-Nat` with
 `X=Nat` is clear.